Amplifier Circuit DiagramsAudio Circuit DiagramsInverters - UPS Circuit DiagramsNanotechnology

 I do this;

-Actually, it’s like double-decker PCBs.
-At first, I normally press the bottom of the PCB and iron it out of the acid.
-Then I’m drilling holes in the corners of the PCB or the appropriate parts of the PCB.
-For example, 3mm holes in the corner to install the PCB is suitable for this job.
-I don’t recommend punching holes before pressing the material view.
+Essentially, it’s akin to creating double-decker PCBs.
+Initially, I press the bottom of the PCB and remove it from the acid using an iron.
+Then, I drill holes in the corners or appropriate parts of the PCB.
+For example, using 3mm holes in the corners facilitates easy installation.
+I don’t recommend punching holes before pressing the material.

-Since the lower copper is perforated from the surface, burrs are formed on the surface where the materials will be placed.
-These burrs create problems when printing the element surface even if very small.
-So just open 4 alignment holes in the corners of the pcb.
-Clean the burrs of these holes well.
+Since the lower copper is perforated from the surface, it forms burrs where components will be placed.
+Even tiny burrs can cause issues when printing the component surface.
+So, I only create 4 alignment holes in the corners of the PCB, ensuring I clean these burrs thoroughly.

 Tags